-- A doctor or a pharmacist can tell you about medicines that can improve your chances of quitting – and how to use these medicines correctly.
+- A doctor or a pharmacist can tell you about medicines that can improve your chances of quitting – and how to use these medicines the right way.

 When you stop smoking, your body goes through withdrawal from nicotine.
 This means you may feel irritable, anxious, restless, or hungry.
 You may even have trouble sleeping.
 Find out about medicines that can help with withdrawal.

 What about cost?

 You can get free help with quitting by calling 1-800-QUIT-NOW (1-800-784-8669) and by visiting Smokefree.gov.

-Check with your insurance provider to find out what kind of counseling and medicines are included in your plan.
+Check with your insurance company to find out what kind of counseling and medicines are included in your plan.
 For information about other services covered by the Affordable Care Act, visit HealthCare.gov.